EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: Introduction

 \section{Introduction}

-Object detection is an essential function in robot perception and operation.
+Object detection is an essential function in robot perception and navigation.
 Thanks to emerging learning-based algorithms and pipelines, object detectors have achieved unprecedented performance and have been applied in many application domains~\cite{wu2020recent}.
-Nevertheless, some of the applications, especially those bearing safety criticality, seem to meet certain challenges when it comes to scaling (e.g., mass production and broad deployment of highly automated vehicles in the autonomous driving industry).
+Nevertheless, some of the applications, especially those bearing safety criticality, seem to meet certain challenges when it comes to scaling, e.g., mass production and broad deployment of highly automated vehicles in the autonomous driving industry.
 According to industrial standards such as ISO 21448 (a.k.a.
-SOTIF) and ANSI/UL 4600, one crucial, yet seemingly lacking, factor is the implementation of leading safety-related performance indicators~\cite{iso21448,ul4600}.
-Having observed the potential gap, we propose a safety-oriented measure for object detectors that attempts to better reflect the notion of safety and, thereby, alleviate the challenges.
+SOTIF)~\cite{iso21448} and ANSI/UL 4600~\cite{ul4600}, one crucial yet seemingly lacking factor is the implementation of leading safety-related performance indicators.
+Having observed the potential gap, we develop a safety-oriented measure for object detectors that can better reflect the notion of safety and, thereby, alleviate the challenges.

-In the realm of object detection, the most adopted practice for comparing model predictions against ground truths (taken as objects) is to use the Intersection-over-Union (IoU) measure.
-It computes the intersecting area of a prediction and a ground truth and divides it with the total area covered by the two~\cite{padilla2020survey}.
-Generally, IoU provides a good indication of the model performance in common scene understanding applications.
-A prediction will be given a higher IoU score when it overlaps better with the ground truth.
+Typically, the Intersection-over-Union (IoU) measure is used for comparing model predictions against ground truths (taken as objects)~\cite{padilla2020survey}.
+It provides a good indication of the model performance in common scene understanding applications.
 However, IoU focuses only on the absolute position of the ground truth (i.e., being object-centric) and may be limited when the relative position between the ground truth and the ego is crucial (e.g., in a driving context).
 Additionally, studies have suggested that state-of-the-art object detectors usually saturate at IoU's around~$0.7$\textasciitilde$1$~\cite{he2022alphaiou}.
 It is sometimes hard to further differentiate or improve these object detectors.
 Hence, there is a need for a more fine-grained indicator to distinguish such saturating models and predict which will incur fewer safety concerns during system operations.

 Our key contribution, thus, is the proposal of a refined measure, Ego-Centric IoU (EC-IoU), taking into account the ego's position when assessing a prediction against its ground truth.
 By doing so, the potential safety (or danger) of the ego and the object can be better reflected.
 To illustrate, given two predictions in the vicinity of ground truth, the one that covers a portion of the ground truth closer to the ego agent should be assessed as better.
 Fig.~\ref{fig:concept} depicts the concept.
 Technically, we start with a weighting function that assigns different levels of importance to different points in a ground truth; the closer to the ego, the more important.
 The weighting function is then incorporated into the formulation of IoU, resulting in the proposed EC-IoU.
 As finding the areas in IoU involves Green's Theorem and the weighted version of which becomes hard to solve, we further present an approximation scheme for computing EC-IoU via the Mean Value Theorem.
 We validate the approximation against the original curve computed by Monte Carlo integration and show it has the same time complexity as IoU.